 Talk to your doctor about these for more information:

 - Weight: Your doctor may suggest losing some weight.
-Some people ma
+Some people may need a

 dietician to plan a suitable diet to help with weight loss.